yarml/HeliumOS/docs/Code-Style.md

 ## Example
 The best example for how to #include is in [mem.c] as it has all three categories.

+# Assembly
+When it is necessary to execute specific instructions(ie necessary to use assembly), inline assembly is to be preffered only when a single, no argument instruction is to be executed, or when execution speed is very crucial, otherwise, it is always preferred to make an assembly function and call it from C code.

 [mem.c]: ../kernel/src/mem/mem.c